ringo/ringojs.org/site/tutorial/stickapp.md

 As we already saw, the "route" middleware adds `get()` to the Stick application.
 And it also adds the functions `post()`, `put()` and `del()`.
 All of them are used to setup URL routes depending on the request type.
 We only deal with `post()` and `get()` in this tutorial.

-We used the most simple placeholder: `*` (star) it matches *all* characters.
-More sophisticated are the named placeholders used to extract path segments.

 I call "path segments" the parts of a URI between `/` (slashes).
 For example, /Home/foo/bar/ as three segments: Home, foo and bar.